 This seven-page white paper explains how NFC tags with an embedded digital signature can provide protection against counterfeiting and grey market goods right through the supply chain — from the factory, through the distribution chain to the retailer and the consumer.

-This 27-slide presentation introduces Cilab and its ci230 high speed test unit, which offers engineers working on NFC a whole new approach to testing, development and certification through its speed, integrated components and absolute measurements.
+UPDATED This 31-slide presentation introduces Cilab and its ci230 high speed test unit, which offers engineers working on NFC a whole new approach to testing, development and certification through its speed, integrated components and absolute measurements.